 Here is how it works.
 People are afraid of God due to religion preaching God's wrath and vengeance and justice, etc. to people over the millennia as well as people feeling guilty over their sins due to the conscience God gave us.
 So, people search for answers about God - what He is like and what He wants - and so they go to people who claim to be experts on God.
 These 'experts' affirm that God is a just God and does send people to hell.
 The people then turn to the religious leaders and ask, 'well, what does God want from me to avoid hell?'
 And the religious leaders say some form of, 'you need to listen to us to understand God and what He wants and you need to support our organization'.
 So, the first question many people ask is, 'what is God like'?
 And the religious leaders, liking people looking to them to understand God say, 'well, the first thing you must know is that he is a trinity being'.
 The religious leaders know at some level, that if the people figure out who God is and what He is like, they will no longer be needed.
 So, they invented and promote this belief of 'the trinity' AND they say you must believe in this 'trinity' in order to avoid hell.
 They tell the people that the trinity god is three persons but one god.
 Or, stated more simply, that three equals one.
 So, they have communicated a contradiction to the people and told the people that they must 'believe' this contradiction or else they will go to hell.
 And they tell the people that while they don't fully understand the trinity, they do have a better understanding of it/him than 'the laymen' so you better listen to them.

 Christians are taught that there are no contradictions in the scripture, and yet an allowance is made for the belief of the trinity.
 Why?
 Usually the reason given is because we can't fully understand God's infinite nature.
 I would agree that we can't fully comprehend things that are infinite.
 As finite being, we cannot fully comprehend those things which are infinite, but we can describe them (inadequately, yes) with language that can be comprehended.
 But does this reasoning carry over to a knowing of His person?
 Does this mean we cannot know WHO God is and what He is like?
 Does it mean we can't know His personal characteristics like His love or compassion?
-If you answer "No" to these last questions - meaning we cannot know God's character - then according to Jesus, we cannot possess eternal life, for Jesus says, "And this is eternal life, that they may know You, the only true God, and Messiah Jesus, whom You have sent" (John 17:3).
+If you answer "No" to these last questions - meaning we cannot know God's character - then according to Joshua, we cannot possess eternal life, for Joshua says, "And this is eternal life, that they may know You, the only true God, and me, whom You have sent" (John 17:3).
 If the reader agrees that we can know God, then the reader should seriously examine why contradictions in the trinity teaching are allowable.
 This is especially true since this doctrine in particular is held up by the religious leaders as "required to believe in order to avoid hell".

 (On a personal note, this author believed the trinity doctrine for over ten years.
 Over those ten years, I attended seminary and studied the bible and read many books on theology including many writings on the trinity doctrine.)

 This is arguably one of the most important things Joshua said from our perspective, for he tells us how to enter into eternal life.
 It should deeply concern the reader that Christian religion has as one of its 'most sacred doctrines', a belief that causes confusion on knowing God.
-It seems to me that if God loves us, as Joshua taught, then God would have revealed Himself fully (of what we could comprehend) in terms of His person, characteristics, will for men, etc. In fact, Jesus himself says, "I have revealed Your name to the men whom You gave to me out of the world.
+It seems to me that if God loves us, as Joshua taught, then God would have revealed Himself fully (of what we could comprehend) in terms of His person, characteristics, will for men, etc. In fact, Joshua himself says, "I have revealed Your name to the men whom You gave to me out of the world.
 They were Yours, and You gave them to me, and they have kept Your word.
 Now they have known that all things, whatever You have given me, are from You.
 For I have given to them the Words which You gave me, and they have received them and have known surely that I came out from You.
 And they have believed that You sent me."; and, "No longer do I call you servants, for the servant does not know what his master does.
 But I have called you friends, for all things that I have heard from My Father I have made known to you."
 (John 17:6-8; 15:15)

 Therefore, Joshua did in fact fully reveal the Father to mankind...in fact, that was his primary purpose in coming to earth.
 Joshua knows that by knowing God, people will be set free to love and to do right.

-If this be so, how can confusion and contradiction remain regarding knowing who Jesus is and who his Father is?
+If this be so, how can confusion and contradiction remain regarding knowing who Joshua is and who his Father is?
 We are not talking about an infinite aspect of God's nature, but rather the issue of who God is.
 Over 40 times in the four gospel books, Joshua CLEARLY distinguishes between his Father and himself.
 For example, God sent his Son (not Himself) as a MAN and thus we are to know Him through human characteristics.
 In no normal sense, ever, in human language, do we say that a father and a son are the same person or being.
 We can say they are very similar or that they have the same characteristics or that they are in near perfect agreement or unity, but we NEVER say they are the SAME PERSON.
 And yet, that is exactly what the religious leaders do.

 The most common version of the trinity doctrine states that "God is three separate persons yet is one Person; there is one God, yet this God is manifest in three Persons - God the Father, God the Son, and God the Holy Spirit."
 Here is Dallas Theological Seminary's definition of the trinity, "We believe that the Godhead eternally exists in three persons—the Father, the Son, and the Holy Spirit—and that these three are one God, having precisely the same nature, attributes, and perfections, and worthy of precisely the same homage, confidence, and obedience."